lnsongxf/dimeanalytics/docs/README.md

 ### Pre-publication Code Review

 When you submit a working paper for internal review, DIME Analytics will support review and release of the reproduction data and code via the [World Bank GitHub](https://github.com/worldbank).
 The goal is to ensure that working papers by DIME are fully reproducible.
-To complete this review, please submit the following to [DIME Analytics](mailto:dimeanalytics_internal_use_only@worldbank.org) alongside the submission of the working paper to the peer review process (currently organized by Dan Rogger):
+To complete this review, please submit the following to [dimeanalytics@worldbank.org](mailto:dimeanalytics@worldbank.org) alongside the submission of the working paper to the peer review process (currently organized by Dan Rogger):

 1. The working paper submission, including tables and figures
 1. The directory that reproduces the results exactly, including: